ricmmartins/fasthack-linux/challenges/lab-permissions.md

 ## Objectives

-1. As normal user, create a directory `~/permissions`.
+1. As regular user, create a directory `~/permissioning`.
 Create a file owned by yourself in there.
 2. Copy a file owned by root from `/etc/` to your permissions dir, who owns this file now?
 3. As root, create a file in the users `~/permissions` directory.
 4. As normal user, look at who owns this file created by root.